 Allows you to search across more than thirty databases providing access to primary sources from and/or relating to America, Britain, and countries around the globe.
 The majority of the documents date from a timespan that begins with the fifteenth and extends through the early 21st century.
 Substantial amounts of the content consist of documents and/or publications that are British or Irish in origin.
 Includes: Archives of Sexuality and Gender; Archives Unbound; British Library Newspapers; Eighteenth Century Collections Online; The Making of Modern Law; The Making of the Modern World; Nineteenth Century Collections Online; Nineteenth Century UK Periodicals; and many more.

-Archives of Sexuality and Gender (Gale)
+• Archives of Sexuality and Gender Icon (Gale)

 "Provides a robust and significant collection of primary sources for the historical study of sex, sexuality, and gender.
 With material dating back to the sixteenth century, researchers and scholars can examine how sexual norms have changed over time, health and hygiene, the development of sex education, the rise of sexology, changing gender roles, social movements and activism, erotica, and many other interesting topical areas.
 This growing archival program offers rich research opportunities across a wide span of human history."
 Parts I and II of this growing database focus on LGBTQ History and Culture since 1940, which is documented "with material drawn from hundreds of institutions and organizations, including both major international activist organizations and local, grassroots groups."
-Part III is concerned more broadly with Sex and Sexuality, Sixteenth to Twentieth Century.
+Part III is concerned more broadly with Sex and Sexuality, Sixteenth to Twentieth Century

-Archives Unbound (Gale)
+• Archives Unbound Icon (Gale)

 A cross searchable series of more than forty "topically-focused digital collections of historical documents."
 Includes collections of British documents on: Afghanistan in 1919: The Third Anglo-Afghan War; Conditions & Politics in Occupied Western Europe, 1940-1945; Indian Army and Colonial Warfare on the Frontiers of India, 1914-1920; and Middle East Online: Arab-Israeli Relations, 1917-1970.